IvanStamatov/ll-challenge/README.md

 # About
-- Repository for Jenkins pipelines as an exercise
+- Repository for Jenkins pipeline as an exercise

 # Repository content
 - Bash and Python scripts
-- Pipeline yml files
+- Jenkinsfile
 - README.md
 - Diagram of project
 - User guide